-- (3) Unless paragraph (2) applies, the chairmanship of a listed company shall be held by an independent non-executive director. - (4) No person shall be the chairman of more than one listed company at any one time.
+- (3) Unless paragraph (2) applies, the chairmanship of a listed company shall be held by an independent non-executive director. - (4) No person shall be the chairman of more than one listed company at any one time. - (5) The chairman shall: - (a) be responsible for articulating the Board's vision and strategy; - (b) ensure that the Board meets regularly in accordance with the agreed schedule and otherwise as required; - (c) ensure that committees meet regularly; - (d) ensure that meetings are conducted in a proper manner with an agenda that is circulated in advance; - (e) ascertain the views and/or the decision of the meeting on the issues being discussed; - (f) ensure that directors, are encouraged to contribute within their respective capabilities in order to secure the maximum benefit for the company; and - (g) ensure that the Board exercises its responsibility to act as a check and balance to the decisions of the chief executive officer and other management staff; - (h) be the principle channel of communication between the Board and the chief executive officer; - (i) initiate the evaluation of the Board's performance and lead the evaluation of the chief executive officer's performance. - (6) In the case of any non-executive director who is not contributing to the deliberations of the Board, the chairman shall refer the matter to the nominating committee with a view to supplying additional training, or reviewing whether or not it would be appropriate for the director to be submitted for re-election.
+If necessary and appropriate the chairman shall invite the director to resign or the Board to terminate the appointment.

-- (5) The chairman shall: - (a) ensure that the Board meets regularly in accordance with the agreed schedule and otherwise as required; - (b) ensure that committees meet regularly; - (c) ensure that meetings are conducted in a proper manner; - (d) ascertain the views and/or the decision of the meeting on the issues being discussed; - (e) ensure that directors, are encouraged to contribute within their respective capabilities in order to secure the maximum benefit for the company; and - (f) ensure that the Board exercises its responsibility to act as a check and balance to the decisions of the chief executive officer and other management staff. - (6) In the case of any non-executive director who is not contributing to the deliberations of the Board, the chairman shall refer the matter to the nominating committee with a view to supplying additional training, or reviewing whether or not it would be appropriate for the director to be submitted for re-election.
-If necessary and appropriate the chairman shall invite the director to resign or the Board to terminate the appointment. - (7) The Board shall have a clear succession plan for its chairman and chief executive officer in order to avoid an unplanned and sudden departure, which could undermine the company and shareholders' interest. - (8) The chief executive officer shall be accountable to, and subject to the control of, the Board and shall be responsible for implementing the Board's decisions as well as exercising any functions that are delegated by the Board. - (9) The chairman shall oversee the effectiveness of the chief executive officer in meeting his or her responsibilities. - (10) The Board shall ensure that there are directors or senior staff who are able to take over the functions of the chief executive officer in the event of the chief executive officer being incapacitated, absent or otherwise incapable of fulfilling his or her duties.
+- (7) The Board shall adopt a clear succession plan for its chairman and chief executive officer and other senior executive officers as appropriate in order to avoid an unplanned and sudden departure, which could undermine the company and shareholders' interest.
+The Board should seek the advice of the nominating committee on this plan. - (8) The chief executive officer shall be accountable to, and subject to the control of, the Board and shall be responsible for implementing the Board's decisions as well as exercising any functions that are delegated by the Board. - (9) The chairman shall oversee the effectiveness of the chief executive officer in meeting his or her responsibilities. - (10) The Board shall ensure that there are directors or senior staff who are able to take over the functions of the chief executive officer in the event of the chief executive officer being incapacitated, absent or otherwise incapable of fulfilling his or her duties. - (11) The roles and responsibilities of the Chairman and chief executive officer shall be described in the Board Charter.